 Amazon: Our Recommendation For You

 To be honest, this ad works for very specific reasons.
 Amazon customers have essentially traded a good portion of their privacy and in exchange for perfectly well-rounded customer experience.
-This is a retargeting ad aimed at existing Amazon consumers that are thrilled to be presented exactly what they need.
+This a retargeting ad aimed at existing Amazon consumers that are thrilled to be presented exactly what they need.
 But it’s a good lesson in making the lives of your consumers easier.

 Amazon has spent years investing in understanding their market, their customers and their values.
 They have developed trust with their customers to ensure that this type of ad doesn’t seem like “too much.”
 It works because of the values they have instilled in their company that the customer is at the center of Amazon’s value system.